steven-michaud/HookCase/1-more-about.md

 hook "cross-module" calls to exported methods.

 HookCase supports interpose hooks.
 But it also supports another, more powerful kind of hook that we call "patch hooks".
-These hook calls to any method defined in any module's symbol table, including ones that come from the same module.
-And they can be used with non-exported (aka private) methods -- ones not intended for use by external modules.
+These can hook calls to a method named in its module's symbol table, including ones that come from the same module.
+They can also hook calls to an unnamed method (one that isn't in its module's symbol table), by specifying the method's address in its module.
+So they can be used with non-exported (aka private) methods (named and unnamed) -- ones not intended for use by external modules.

 Patch hooks are so-called because we set them up by "patching" the beginning of an original method with a software interrupt instruction